FAQ | What is the construction cost in Costa Rica?

 Before you buy land, talk to an architect and a civil engineer and get professional advice.

 We do appreciate your real estate referrals.
-If/when you purchase property in Costa Rica, we’d like to assist.
+If/when you purchase property in Costa Rica to build your custom home, we’d like to assist.
 We are the real estate experts, from coast to coast.
 Contact us now.

 Feel free to leave your comments on this blog.
 If you like this article, please feel free to share it on your social media.